 1) On your keyboard, press the Windows logo key and type control.
 Then, click Control panel.

 5) Restart your computer, and then relaunch Dota 2 to test your problem.

 Dota 2 should be able to run smoothly after the reboot.
 If it still can’t work properly, try the fix, below.

-Fix 5: Adjust your proxy settings
+Fix 5: Adjust the proxy settings

 If the fixes above didn’t work, try changing proxy settings to reduce your Dota 2 lag.
 Here is how:

 1) On your keyboard, press the Windows logo key and type internet options.

 2) Click Internet Options.

 3) Click the Connections tab, and then click LAN settings.